bcohenboulakia/nbworkshop/README.md

 ### Conversion script

 The Python script that generates student notebooks is located at `.github/scripts/student_version.py`.
 If it's run through the GitHub workflow, there's no need to know anything about it.
 Everything (including paths of the generated files, and error management) is handled by the workflow, and through the configuration file.
-If manually run (that is, not through the GitHub workflow), the student version is created in the same directory as the original Notebook.
+If manually run (that is, not through the GitHub workflow), the student version is created in the same directory as the original notebook.

 There are two ways to run the conversion script locally:
 1. **With uv (recommended, zero setup)**: The script declares its required Python version and dependencies in its header, using the standard metadata format (PEP 723) supported by [uv](https://github.com/astral-sh/uv).
 If you have uv installed, simply run: